Ataxia–telangiectasia: Lung disease

 Recurrent sinus and lung infections can lead to the development of chronic lung disease.
 Such infections should be treated with appropriate antibiotics to prevent and limit lung injury.
 Administration of antibiotics should be considered when children and adults have prolonged respiratory symptoms (greater than 7 days), even following what was presumed to have been a viral infection.
-To help prevent respiratory illnesses from common respiratory pathogens, annual influenza vaccinations should be given and pneumococcal vaccines should be administered when appropriate.
-Antibiotic treatment should also be considered in children with chronic coughs that are productive of mucous, those who do not respond to aggressive pulmonary clearance techniques and in children with muco-purulent secretions from the sinuses or chest.
-A wet cough can also be associated with chronic aspiration which should be ruled out through proper diagnostic studies, however, aspiration and respiratory infections are not necessarily exclusive of each other.
+To help prevent respiratory illnesses from common respiratory pathogens, annual influenza vaccinations should be given, and pneumococcal vaccines should be administered when appropriate.
+Antibiotic treatment should also be considered in children with chronic coughs that are productive of mucous, those who do not respond to aggressive pulmonary clearance techniques, and children with mucopurulent secretions from the sinuses or chest.
+A wet cough can also be associated with chronic aspiration, which should be ruled out through proper diagnostic studies; however, aspiration and respiratory infections are not necessarily exclusive of each other.
 In children and adults with bronchiectasis, chronic antibiotic therapy should be considered to slow chronic lung disease progression.

 Culturing of the sinuses may be needed to direct antibiotic therapy.
-This can be done by an Ear Nose and Throat (ENT) specialist.
-In addition, diagnostic bronchoscopy may be necessary in people who have recurrent pneumonias, especially those who do not respond or respond incompletely to a course of antibiotics.
+This can be done by an Ear, Nose, and Throat (ENT) specialist.
+In addition, diagnostic bronchoscopy may be necessary in people who have recurrent pneumonia, especially those who do not respond or respond incompletely to a course of antibiotics.

 Clearance of bronchial secretions is essential for good pulmonary health and can help limit injury from acute and chronic lung infections.
-Children and adults with increased bronchial secretions can benefit from routine chest therapy using the manual method, an a cappella device or a chest physiotherapy vest.
-Chest physiotherapy can help bring up mucous from the lower bronchial tree, however, an adequate cough is needed to remove secretions.
-In people who have decreased lung reserve and a weak cough, use of an insufflator-exsufflator (cough-assist) device may be useful as a maintenance therapy or during acute respiratory illnesses to help remove bronchial secretions from the upper airways.
-Evaluation by a Pulmonology specialist, however, should first be done to properly assess patient suitability.
+Children and adults with increased bronchial secretions can benefit from routine chest therapy using the manual method, an acapella device, or a chest physiotherapy vest.
+Chest physiotherapy can help bring up mucus from the lower bronchial tree; however, an adequate cough is needed to remove secretions.
+In people who have decreased lung reserve and a weak cough, the use of an insufflator-exsufflator (cough-assist) device may be useful as maintenance therapy or during acute respiratory illnesses to help remove bronchial secretions from the upper airways.
+Evaluation by a pulmonology specialist, however, should first be done to properly assess patient suitability.

-Children and adults with chronic dry cough, increased work of breathing (fast respiratory rate, shortness of breath at rest or with activities) and absence of an infectious process to explain respiratory symptoms should be evaluated for interstitial lung disease or another intrapulmonary process.
-Evaluation by a Pulmonologist and a CT scan of the chest should be considered in individuals with symptoms of interstitial lung disease or to rule other non-infectious pulmonary processes.
+Children and adults with chronic dry cough, increased work of breathing (fast respiratory rate, shortness of breath at rest or with activities), and absence of an infectious process to explain respiratory symptoms should be evaluated for interstitial lung disease or another intrapulmonary process.
+Evaluation by a Pulmonologist and a CT scan of the chest should be considered in individuals with symptoms of interstitial lung disease or to rule out other non-infectious pulmonary processes.
 People diagnosed with interstitial lung disease may benefit from systemic steroids.

-Feeding, swallowing and nutrition
+Feeding, swallowing, and nutrition

-Oral intake may be aided by teaching persons with A–T how to drink, chew and swallow more safely.
+Oral intake may be aided by teaching persons with A–T how to drink, chew, and swallow more safely.
 The propriety of treatments for swallowing problems should be determined following evaluation by an expert in the field of speech-language pathology.
-Dieticians may help treat nutrition problems by recommending dietary modifications, including high calorie foods or food supplements.
+Dieticians may help treat nutrition problems by recommending dietary modifications, including high-calorie foods or food supplements.

 A feeding (gastrostomy) tube is recommended when any of the following occur: